akiltech/modal-confirm/projects/akiltech/modal-confirm/README.md

       iconName: 'your icon name', // if you don't want to use default icon
       bodyText: 'Here body text',
       childComponent: YourComponent, // if you want to inject component
+      data: { id: 1, title: 'data title' } // Example of data you can pass to your incoming component
       btnYes: 'Confirm btn label',
       btnNo: 'Cancel btn label'
   };